 - Departures near the Skotel Alpine Resort (behind Chateau Tongariro)

 - I recommend to tour it counterclockwise (more info later)

-- Easy walk except for one long staircase with 135 stairs and a few smaller ones
+- Easy walk except for one long staircase with 135 stairs and a few smaller staircases

 - Wear proper shoes